Skip to content

 2. Reimbursement and cash collection.

 Each European country is free to negotiate its own reimbursement deal.
-A partner with in-depth knowledge of European healthcare systems and reimbursement processes can help to secure favorable pricing and faster reimbursement.
+A partner with in-depth knowledge of European healthcare systems and reimbursement processes can help to secure favourable pricing and faster reimbursement.

 3. Distribution and logistics.